-Hubs picked up this harp back chair for only $5 when he was picking up a sewing machine for his new sewing machine repair hobby.
-I don’t think he realized that we were in for another wooden chair repair too.
+Hubs purchased this harp back chair for me on a whim when he was picking up a sewing machine for his new vintage sewing machine repair hobby.
+I don’t think he realized that we were in for another wooden chair repair.
 Undoubtedly, he was too awestruck by the ugliness of the fabric to notice!
+But I would’ve bought it too!
+It has beautiful lines and that harp detail!

 The missing piece on the bottom of the back leg wasn’t obvious until looking at the chair from the back.
 Seems like we’re becoming experts at how to fix a broken chair leg!
 For this one, we have to fashion a brand new piece.